 Our expert solicitors are specifically qualified to help elderly and vulnerable clients and often act as professional Attorneys and Deputies, managing finances for those who are no longer able to do so for themselves.

-Members of the team have the STEP Advanced Certificate in Advising Vulnerable clients.
-Full STEP members are internationally recognised as experts in their field, with proven qualifications and experience.
-We are also full accredited members of Solicitors for the Elderly (SFE).
-SFE is a national association of independent lawyers who specialise in older client law.
+Members of the team have the STEP Advanced Certificate in Advising Vulnerable Clients.
+Full STEP members are recognised internationally as experts in their field.
+We’re also fully-accredited members of Solicitors for the Elderly (SFE), an association of independent lawyers who specialise in older client law.

 Accredited members have each undertaken the Older Client Care in Practice Award to demonstrate their experience and specialist knowledge in this area.

 Under care rules in England, when someone enters residential care, their property must be disregarded from care fee assessments if their spouse or civil partner still lives there after they’ve moved into care.view full case study